Who am I and what inspires me?

 Barack Obama, 2014

-In addition to studying volcanoes, I've also studied glaciers and asteroids, and have a general interest in all things earth science and fluid mechanics.
+In addition to studying volcanoes, I've also studied glaciers, landslides and asteroids, and have a general interest in all things earth science and fluid mechanics.
 My passion for earth science stems from my love of the outdoors where I'm an avid snowboarder, mountain biker, rock climber and amateur mountaineer.
 My love for the mountains began as a kid wandering the Berkshire mountains in western Massachusetts where I spent my summers with my parents.
-When I headed off to university, I began wandering and falling in love with the beautiful mountain ranges of British Columbia.
-However, my upbringing in the concrete jungles of Northeast New Jersey have never left me so when I can't escape to the mountains, I enjoy exploring the diverse cultures of the city, playing basketball, dancing at concerts, cooking and hanging out with friends and colleagues after a long week of work.
+When I headed off to university, I began wandering and falling in love with the beautiful mountain ranges of the Pacific Northwest.
+However, my upbringing in the concrete jungles of Northeast New Jersey have never left me so when I can't escape to the mountains, I enjoy exploring the diverse cultures of the city, dancing at concerts, basketball, frisbee golf, cooking and hanging out with friends and colleagues after a long day of work.

 Education